akashchgupta/freecodecamp-ebook/index.md

 <hr>

-# 3. Basic HTML and HTML5
+# 3. Inform with the Paragraph Element

 ## Description
 <section id='description'>